Batmanian/KeithDunstan/src/posts/no-brains-at-all/11_the_antis.md

 ---
 title: The Antis
 date: 1990-11-11
-summary: In this first chapter of his first book of memoirs, 'No Brains At All' Keith reflects on growing up in Melbourne in the 1930's and at school.
+summary: In this first chapter of his first book of memoirs, 'No Brains At All', Keith reflects on growing up in Melbourne in the 1930's and at school.
 tags:
   - Anti-Football League
+  - Australian Rules Football
+  - Barry Humphries
+  - Brownlow Medal
+  - Bruce Matear
+  - Fred Goding
+  - Jack Dyer
+  - Kate Bailleu
+  - Lou Richards
+  - Sir Kenneth Luke
   - Sport
   - Australian Rules Football
   - Douglas Wilkie
   - Sun News-Pictorial
+  - Walter O'Donoghue
 ---

 The great difficulty with the Anti Football League was getting people to believe that we were serious.
 The wife of a United States ambassador, Mrs Ed Clark, had the best line about Australia.
 She had the feeling she was living in a gymnasium, she said.
 Australians rarely seem to be beyond the sound of a bouncing ball.
 Almost since the first white settlement we have been obsessed with sport.
 As the nineteenth-century immigrants moved inland the first items they built in any town were the pub, the racetrack, the school and the church, often in that order.